-How sustainable solutions can help you during hurricane season
+How resiliency solutions can help you during hurricane season

 The first step in your hurricane emergency plan?
 Reliable backup power.
-Your protection against the true costs of downtime starts with investing in solar + storage or commercial backup generators (emergency or primary) to provide the on-site generation you need to help keep your operations up and running when the grid goes down.
+Your protection against the true costs of downtime starts with investing in a microgrid with storage or commercial backup generators (emergency or primary) to provide the on-site generation you need to help keep your operations up and running when the grid goes down.

 Less interruption of power